Ju4n/telemetry-package/doc/Usage.md

 $logger->warning('This is a warning message');
 ```
 ### Summary
-Although we can do the same with `LoggerBuilder` or `Logger`, the first is designed for quickly testing.
+Although we can do the same with `LoggerBuilder` or `Logger`, the first was designed for quickly testing.

 ## Using Transactions in the Logger